threefoldtech/zos/docs/metrics/specs/exporter.md

   - node can filter traffic out except from trusted networks (management or yggrasile interface)
 - It's probably what the farmer wants since it's standard and used by many other systems.
 #### Cons
-- Need to expose a listening port on the node
+- Need to expose a listening port on the node (can be avoided by switching to push mechanism)

 ### UML
 ![uml](png/exporter.png)